Andrew Thomas (composer)

-Andrew William Thomas (born October 8, 1939) is an American composer.
+Andrew William Thomas (October 8, 1939 - April 19, 2026) was an American composer.

 He studied with Karel Husa at Cornell University, with Nadia Boulanger in Paris, and earned his M.M. and D.M.A.
-Degrees in Composition at The Juilliard School.
+Degrees in Composition at the Juilliard School.
 At Juilliard he studied with Luciano Berio, Elliott Carter, and Otto Luening.

-Thomas teaches and was the chairman of the Composition Department at the Pre-College Division at Juilliard from 1969 to 1994.
-In 1994, the Juilliard School appointed him the Director of the Pre-College Division.
-In addition to composing, Dr. Thomas performs as a pianist, conductor, and is a guest teacher throughout the world.
-His many awards include a grant from The National Endowment for the Arts and a Distinguished Teacher Citation from The White House Commission on Presidential Scholars.
+Dr. Thomas taught and served as chairman of the Composition Department in the Juilliard Pre-College Division from 1969 to 1994, and in 1994 he was appointed Director of the Pre-College Division at the Juilliard School.
+In addition to composing, Thomas performed as a pianist and conductor, and was a guest teacher, throughout the world.
+His awards included a grant from The National Endowment for the Arts and a Distinguished Teacher Citation from The White House Commission on Presidential Scholars.